 In some cases, obstructive HCM remains undiagnosed, while some people remain asymptomatic.
 The condition is estimated to affect 400,000 to 600,000 people globally.

 Camzyos’ mechanism of action

-Camzyos is an allosteric and reversible inhibitor that controls the cross-bridge formation of myosin and actin proteins by regulating the number of myosin heads that get attached to actin.
+Camzyos is an allosteric and reversible inhibitor that controls the cross-bridge formation of myosin and actin proteins by regulating the number of myosin heads attached to actin.
 The therapy works by moving the myosins to an energy-sparing, super-relaxed state.

-The inhibition of myosins reduces dynamic left ventricular outflow tract (LVOT) obstruction and increases left ventricular filling pressures.
+The inhibition of myosins reduces dynamic left ventricular outflow tract obstruction and increases left ventricular filling pressures.

 Clinical trials on Camzyos

-The FDA’s approval of Camzyos (mavacamten) was based on data from the Phase III trial EXPLORER-HCM, which was a placebo-controlled, multi-centre, double-blind, randomised parallel group study.
+The FDA’s approval of Camzyos (mavacamten) was based on data from the Phase III trial EXPLORER-HCM, which was a placebo-controlled, multi-centre, double-blind, randomised parallel-group study.

 The clinical study confirmed a significant improvement in patients treated with mavacamten compared with those given placebo.

 At least 5% of the patients witnessed adverse reactions during the trial.
 Dizziness and fainting (syncope) were the most common side effects observed in the participants.
-Around 27% and 6% of the patients treated with Camzyos complained of dizziness and syncope respectively, while 18% and 6% of those in the placebo group reported the same.
+About 27% and 6% of the patients treated with Camzyos complained of dizziness and syncope respectively, while 18% and 6% of those in the placebo group respectively reported the same.